GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

   - Prolific Oven
 ---

 August 31, 2019 was a dark day in the Bay Area: after almost 40 years in business, the Prolific Oven [closed down](http://www.prolificoven.com/).
-Growing up, the Prolific Oven had always been my family's go-to place for birthday cakes, graduation cakes, and generally cakes for any sort of celebration.
-It's loss leaves the Peninsula a sadder, less delicious, more generic place.
+Growing up, the Prolific Oven had always been my family's go-to place for birthday cakes, graduation cakes, and generally cakes for any occasion.
+Its closure leaves the Peninsula a sadder, less delicious, more generic place.

 My particular favorite from the Prolific Oven was their [Chocolate Orange Almond Cake](http://www.prolificoven.com/bakery/cakes/chocolate-orange-almond).
 To me, this was The Cake.
-Even without its coating of sliced almonds (available only by special request since 2016), the delicate orange-almond flavor balanced with the thick fudgy chocolate frosting was what celebration tasted like.
+The delicate orange-almond flavor balanced perfectly with the thick fudgy chocolate frosting to create the taste of celebration.
 I couldn't just let this cake go.

 So right before the Prolific Oven closed, I bought one of the last Chocolate Orange Almond Cakes.
-I took the cake home, sliced it into pieces, and then, like a science fiction author desperately trying to write himself out of a corner by throwing in a last-ditch attempt at cryopreservation, I froze the pieces so that I might one day attempt to revive it through as-yet-unknown methods.
+I took the cake home, sliced it into pieces, and then, like a science fiction author desperately trying to write himself out of a corner with a last-ditch attempt at cryopreservation, I froze the pieces so that I might one day attempt to revive it through as-yet-unknown methods.

 A few months later, I finally had time to thaw some of the slices and devlop a clone.
 And I'm happy to report that it worked!
 It's not perfect, but it's really close - close enough to taste, emotionally, like the original.
 Here it is, along with some research notes[^amazon-affiliate-notice].